-Spring semester of the Academic and Certificate Program: Disinformation and Propaganda Studies
+Spring semester of the Academic and Certificate Program: Disinformation and Propaganda Research

 News | Memory and Disinformation Studies | Article 2 March 2022

-Spring semester of academic program: Disinformation and Propaganda Studies: History, Theories and Ways of Debunking has started.
+Spring semester of academic program: Disinformation and Propaganda Research: History, Theories and Means of Debunking has started.
 The educational program is jointly organised by the Institute for Development of Freedom of Information (IDFI) and the University of Georgia (UG).
 The program involves 18 participants representing various universities, regional media outlets, civil society organisations and public institutions.

 During the fall semester, the participants successfully passed 3 academic courses and 2 practical workshops offered to them.